food processing and liquid ring pumps

 Freeze Drying (lyophilization)

 One of the oldest methods of food preservation is drying.
 Moisture is necessary for bacterial growth, so extracting all of the water from the food discourages bacterial deterioration of food supplies.
 However, air drying the food does not extract all of the moisture.
 In certain situations, the food must last for even more extended periods.
 This can be a marketable quality, and it is also attractive for military applications.
 Thus, freeze-drying was developed.
-Freeze drying is the process of freezing a food sample and sublimbing the water out of the food in subatmospheric conditions.
+Freeze drying is the process of freezing a food sample and drawing the water out of the food in subatmospheric conditions via sublimation.
 First, the sample is frozen at the temperature of at least its melting point.
 If any water is not frozen, it will evaporate and leave traces of water in the sample.
 The sample is quickly frozen to prevent large ice crystals from forming and damaging the integrity of the sample.
 The vacuum pump and drier are simultaneously switched on.
-The atmospheric pressure in the freeze dryer is usually around 0.5 hPa, or roughly 0.01” Hg.
-This is a near perfect vacuum to ensure that all of the water is sublimated.
+The atmospheric pressure in the freeze dryer is usually around 0.5 hPa, or roughly 0.01” Hg, a near perfect vacuum to ensure that all of the water is sublimated.
 This can take several days.
 After this, a secondary drying stage is performed.
 The first sublimates the ice crystals, and the secondary stage is heated even more intensely to ensure complete sublimation on a molecular level.

 Another way of preserving food is by simply setting it in vacuum.
 Removing all airborne bacteria and mold prevents enzymatic breakdown while removing all oxygen prevents certain organic compounds from oxidizing and rotting.
 This is the concept that produced reduced oxygen packaging (ROP), or vacuum-seal packaging as it is commonly known.
 Food is put into a plastic bag.
 This plastic can be polyethylene, polyester, polypropylene, and many other hydrocarbon polymers.
 These polymers are lightweight, airtight, flexible, and durable for its intended use.
 The bag is put into a machine that uses vacuum to suck out all of the air in the bag, and heat-seals the bag to permanently induce vacuum until it is reopened.